Psychoanalytic studies (M16)

 Psychoanalytic theory

-You will study the origin and development of fundamental concepts in psychoanalysis through Freud and Klein, as well as Bion, Winnicott, theoretical papers about sexuality and the post-Kleinians.
+You will study the origin and development of fundamental concepts in psychoanalysis through Freud and Klein, as well as Bion, Winnicott, theoretical papers about sexuality and consider the theoretical developments of contemporary post-Kleinian thinkers.

 Senior psychotherapists and analysts will use their clinical experience to bring psychoanalytic ideas and methods to life.
 The approach to learning is through the close study of the primary psychoanalytic texts and this will provide you with a substantial first-hand foundation for further psychoanalytic study and its broader applications.